KhloeLeclair/Stardew-ThemeManager/README.md

 ## Content Patcher Integration

-When Content Patcher is loaded, ThemeManager will redirect `.Load<>()` requests through GameContent using its implementation of `IAssetLoader`.
+When Content Patcher is loaded, ThemeManager will redirect `.Load<>()` requests through GameContent using its event handler for `AssetRequested`.

 Say, for example, you request a menu texture:
 ```csharp